domijan/kh/README.md

 devtools::install_github("horankev/kh")
 ```

+## Functions

+Often when preparing areal spatial data, the presence of uncontiguous
+areas (such as islands or exclaves) can create difficulties.
+We might
+also want to account for some hidden contiguities by allowing bridges,
+tunnels etc. to render two uncontiguous areas as neighbours.
+These
+*pre-processing* functions help to make the process of generating
+neighbourhood structures less complicated.

-For this example, we load some spatial data from these sources:
+To demonstrate, we load some spatial data from the following sources:

 ``` r
 # required packages